JolifantoBambla/webgpu-sky-atmosphere/README.md

 ```

 Alternatively, each lookup table can be rendered individually.
-See the [documentation](https://jolifantobambla.github.io/webgpu-sky-atmosphere/classes/SkyAtmosphereRenderer) for more details.
+See the [documentation](https://jolifantobambla.github.io/webgpu-sky-atmosphere/classes/SkyAtmosphereLutRenderer) for more details.

 ## Integrating this library into a renderer

 This library makes a couple of assumptions about the render engine that uses it.
-For a `SkyAtmosphereRenderer` to produce nice results, the render engine should...
+For a `SkyAtmosphereLutRenderer` to produce nice results, the render engine should...

  * ...use some kind of tone-mapping operator
  * ...use either dithering or temporal anti-aliasing to get rid of banding artefacts introduced by the use of compressed low-resolution lookup tables